The Great Stupa of Dharmakaya

 Stupas are said to promote harmony, prosperity, longevity, good health and peace.
 They bring blessings to the environment in which they are built, to those who build them, and to those who visit and venerate them.
 In this way, stupas ensure that the living quality of the Buddhist teachings will always be available.

-Construction of the Great Stupa was initiated in 1988.
-It was built over a 13-year period, employing the generosity of several hundred volunteer laborers and craftspeople, with money donated through annual fundraising events.
+Construction of the Great Stupa was initiated in 1988 and continues to this day.
+The primary construction phase occurred over a 13-year period, employing the generosity of several hundred volunteer laborers and craftspeople, with money donated through annual fundraising events.
 Additional contributions of expertise came from many different sectors of the technical industry.

 The Great Stupa of Dharmakaya was consecrated during a ceremony lasting several days in August 2001.
 Since then, the Stupa has become the heart of Shambhala Mountain Center.